-A Member of the IITPSA (Institute of Information Technology Professionals South Africa):
+A Member of the IITPSA (Institute of Information Technology Professionals South Africa) will:

-- Will not seek personal advantage to the detriment of the Institute and will actively seek to enhance the image of the Institute.
+- Not seek personal advantage to the detriment of the Institute, and will actively seek to enhance the image of the Institute.

 Notes for Guidance

-The Institute is ready at all times to give guidance in the application of the Code of Conduct.
+The Institute is ready at all times to give guidance in the application of the Code of Ethics and the Code of Good Practice.
 In cases where informal resolution of difficulties is not possible, the Institute will invoke the disciplinary procedures defined in its Articles of Association.
 These procedures involve initial discussion to establish the background for a formal complaint, the appointment of a Committee of Enquiry and, if the latter find a case to answer, a Disciplinary Committee.
 The Disciplinary Committee is empowered to exclude from the Institute; to suspend from membership for a given period; to reprimand; to admonish or; of course, to dismiss the case.